 The Bluff Heights area includes most of the Broadway corridor running from Redondo Avenue down to Alamitos Avenue.
-Broadway is home to unique restaurants, coffee joints and interesting shops.
-At 4th Street and Junipero, you will find Long Beach’s Retro Row, home to coffee houses, vintage clothing and gift stores and the restored Art Theater.
+Broadway is home to unique restaurants, coffee joints, and interesting shops.
+At 4th Street and Junipero, you will find Long Beach’s Retro Row.
+This charming area is home to coffee houses, vintage clothing and gift stores, and the restored Art Theater.

-Schools in Bluff Heights
+Life in Belmont Heights

 Bixby Park is located just outside of the Bluff Heights community and offers fun for people of all ages.
 Park amenities include a playground, sports field, volleyball court, skate park, and a picnic area with barbeque pits.
-Bluff Park is only blocks away from the beach, and offers ocean views along a path for bikers, joggers, or anyone looking for an oceanfront getaway.
+Bluff Park is only blocks away from the beach and offers ocean views along a path for bikers, joggers, or anyone looking for an oceanfront getaway.

 Bluff Heights Neighborhood Association

 Bluff Heights has an active neighborhood association.
 They have regular neighborhood forums and events like walking tours and a 4th of July Block Party.